-“Office Optional,” which will be available to preorder as an ebook on May 18, describes how English’s company, Centric Consulting, has been a virtual company since its inception 20 years ago and how he and his fellow cofounders crafted a company culture without physical offices.
+“Office Optional,” which is available for purchase, describes how English’s company, Centric Consulting, has been a virtual company since its inception 20 years ago and how he and his fellow cofounders crafted a company culture without physical offices.

 “Coronavirus created a sudden experiment that has turned business leaders into believers with many now planning to permanently adopt remote work strategies,” said English.
 “This book provides a guide for having a remote workforce and a great culture.”

 Paperback and hardcover copies will be released in early June, with a portion of the book’s proceeds going to charities that support those affected by the pandemic.

 “We were very early adopters of remote work, and quickly learned that a remote workforce leads to happier employees, a better culture and higher profits,” said English.

 Before Centric, English and his friends were working 80- to 100-hour weeks, sacrificing work-life balance for the firm they worked for together.
 They decided to build their own company instead.
 They wanted their organization to be different — one way was by foregoing the traditional office in favor of a flexible work environment, one that was mostly virtual.

 Today, Centric has over 900 employees with locations all over the US and India.
 And, in the decades since its founding, it has won numerous awards for its company culture and consistently ranks high on Glassdoor reviews.
 Work-life balance and remote work are regularly spouted as pros for working at Centric.